-The Humanities Division is rooted firmly in a strong Christian and liberal arts tradition committed to the discovery of truth in the world in which we live.
+The School of Humanities is rooted firmly in a strong Christian and liberal arts tradition committed to the discovery of truth in the world in which we live.
 This search for truth ultimately leads to Jesus Christ, however, the lessons learned through language, history, and the study of cultures will prepare students for an array of vocations and life.
-The Humanities Division offers courses leading to:
+The School of Humanities offers courses leading to: